exvertus/thomasflanigan/content/articles/mr-watson-the-pharisee.md

 on wounds and fear

 Can you not see my path of pain?
-Dreams are too high up on a shelf
+I've placed my dreams high on a shelf
-Do not reach for yours while I've given up on mine
+Don't reach for yours while I've given up on mine
-You must learn, like me, to hate yourself"
+You must learn, like me, to hate yourself!"